 If sales teams do not believe the leads that the marketing has put into the CRM system are valuable, it makes them far less likely to utilize the CRM solution in the first place.
 In order to avoid a standoff, both departments need to have a shared understanding of what constitutes an ideal customer profile and a qualified lead.

 Working together on these problems will aid marketing teams to filter out prospects that sales do not want, and salespeople can then believe that the leads that make it into the system will be qualified and worth following up.

 Taking a sales-focused approach to CRM enables businesses to meet behind an easy to support objective and provides stakeholders a simple way to measure return on an investment after implementing the software.

 Salespeople must be a business’s most passionate CRM advocate.
-When this takes place, they feed the software what it requires to make it more useful for everyone else.
-This is the reason, it is so crucial to involve an organizations sales department in CRM evaluation and selection procedure.
+When this takes place, they feed the software that it requires to make it more useful for everyone else.
+This is the reason, it is so crucial to involve an organization’s sales department in CRM evaluation and selection procedure.